pnatel/PhotoFolder/README.md

 - <https://thispointer.com/python-how-to-get-list-of-files-in-directory-and-sub-directories/>
 - <https://wiki.python.org/moin/ConfigParserExamples>
 - <https://stackabuse.com/command-line-arguments-in-python/>
-- more references in the files itself
+- There are references in the files itself
+- Google, Bing and whatever finds me an answer to move forward